mexico86/mxco86-website/content/articles/mapping_for_team_alignment.md

 work.
 This is particularly important at the start of new activities, which are sometimes difficult to grasp.

-We are always looking for tools and techniques that help with effective technical communication.
-We find these tools even more interesting when they also provide some structure when approaching organisational challenges.
+I am always looking for tools and techniques that help with effective technical communication.
+I find these tools even more interesting when they also provide some structure when approaching organisational challenges.
-About three or four years ago, when investigating ways of communicating technical strategy, we discovered Wardley Mapping.
-After using mapping in a number of areas it's become a vital tool in our daily work.
+About three or four years ago, when hunting around for new ways of communicating technical strategy, I discovered Wardley Mapping.
+After some investigation and experimentation with using mapping in different areas and contexts it has grown into a vital element of our toolkit.

 ## What is Wardley Mapping? {#what-is-wardley-mapping}